 You might have a partner, father, brother, uncle, sister, friend, mum, or cousin that you only see every 2-4 weeks.
 Fly in fly out work has been booming since the 1980s which saw a rise in the production of minerals such as iron ore, copper, gold, petroleum and natural gas found offshore.

 Many Australians will be familiar with the term FIFO – or fly in fly out.
 You know, those guys who fly out to the middle of nowhere every couple of weeks or so?
 They work like 12 hour days for days at a time, live in close quarters and come home dirty and tired.
 They’re crazy hard workers that seem to just get on with it.
-It’s an exhausting way of life but it certainly has its rewards.
+It’s an exhausting way of life but it certainly has its rewards get a fast cash loan.

 So, what is fly in fly out work?
 Basically, it is a way for companies to employ people in remote areas by flying them out to work temporarily.
 This is instead of relocating employees and their whole family permanently.